Writing your own backend

 While this might seem like a daunting task at first, it’s actually not that difficult and the complexity is mostly dependent on the language you’re writing a METALS backend for.

-To get started run the following command (this requires metax
+To get started run the following command (this requires metax to be installed already)

 metax metals backend init --name my-backend